AA/PPS 08.01.10 - STAR One Space Management For Faculty and Staff

 The assignment of more than one campus office to a specific individual is highly discouraged.
 However, when an individual has two different functions not performed in close proximity, the individual may need two separate offices.

-Incubator program companies and outside research affiliated parties may contract for unused STAR One space on terms as approved by the provost and VPAA and TSUS general counsel as authorized by the TSUS Board of Regents.
+Incubator program companies and outside research affiliated parties shall have priority in the allocation of space in STAR One and may contract for unused STAR One space on terms approved by the provost and VPAA and TSUS general counsel, and as authorized by the TSUS Board of Regents.
 The assistant real estate director will coordinate such agreements.

 Ultimate responsibility for the assignment and reassignment of space within STAR One rests with the provost and VPAA.